Adelost/piano-video-2-midi/README.md

 * A video file can be downloaded of Youtube-like sites in various ways.
 If you have Firefox one simple way is to install the [Easy Youtube
  Video Downloader Express](https://addons.mozilla.org/en-US/firefox/addon/easy-youtube-video-download/) or [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/).

+* The program is not limited to Synthesia videos, but if you have any problems with key detection remember to try out different key activation thresholds and lot of videos should be possible to transcribe with a bit of experimentation.

 ## Known problems

 * Fast repeated keypresses of same key can in some cases be transcribed as one keypress.
 This happens if no frame in the video exists where